IU2MEH/shiva/README.md

 but ham spots coming from the dx cluster are not always spotted every 5 mins, if you choose a short interval these can appear/disappear repeatedly

-It is good to use a short interval when working like an swl and a long interval when working as ham radio operator.
+It is good to use a short interval in "Display spots for: xxx minutes" when working like an swl and a long interval when working as ham radio operator.